 Bring gift cards to help families who are struggling financially.
 Do it quietly so no one feels embarrassed.

 Jessica mentioned this was huge help because she was overwhelmed by her son's supply list for kindergarten.
-Other moms showed her what brands work best what stuff is waste of money.
+Other moms showed her what brands work best and what stuff is a waste of money.

 What Doesn't Work

 Events that feel like obligation instead of fun.
-People already stressed about school starting.
+People are already stressed about school starting.

 Too many events too close together.
 Families getting busy can't commit to everything.

-Events that obviously just trying get people Sunday morning instead genuinely helping with back-to-school transition.
+Events that are obviously just trying to get people to Sunday morning instead of genuinely helping with back-to-school transition.

-Competing with school events instead working around them.
-Check community calendar first.
+Competing with school events instead of working around them.
+Check the community calendar first.

-Making events complicated expensive to attend.
-Keep simple accessible.
+Making events complicated or expensive to attend.
+Keep them simple and accessible.

 Start planning early.
-July not too soon especially if want partner with schools or community groups.
+July is not too soon, especially if you want to partner with schools or community groups.

-Keep simple and focused.
-One main goal per event not trying accomplish everything.
+Keep it simple and focused.
+One main goal per event, not trying to accomplish everything.

-Make genuinely helpful for families not just excuse get together.
+Make it genuinely helpful for families, not just an excuse to get together.

-Advertise to community not just church families.
+Advertise to the community, not just church families.
 Back-to-school stress is universal.

-Have activities different ages.
-Teenagers don't want same thing as preschoolers.
+Have activities for different ages.
+Teenagers don't want the same thing as preschoolers.

-End events with information about fall programming but don't make whole thing sales pitch.
+End events with information about fall programming but don't make the whole thing a sales pitch.

 What I'm Learning

-Families actually really grateful for help with back-to-school transition.
-It's stressful time everyone trying figure out new routines.
+Families are actually really grateful for help with back-to-school transition.
+It's a stressful time when everyone's trying to figure out new routines.

 Events that serve practical needs work better than just social events.
-People come because actually helpful.
+People come because it's actually helpful.

-Kids who have positive church experience right before school starts more likely stay connected during busy school year.
+Kids who have positive church experiences right before school starts are more likely to stay connected during the busy school year.

-Parents dealing with new schools new teachers new schedules appreciate having familiar community support them.
+Parents dealing with new schools, new teachers, and new schedules appreciate having a familiar community support them.

 Simple events often work better than elaborate ones.
-Don't need be Pinterest perfect just needs be genuine helpful.
+Don't need to be Pinterest perfect, just needs to be genuine and helpful.

 Planning for This Year